luciensadi/AwakeMUD/lib/etc/README.md

 These files are maintained by the game; you should never try to modify them while the game is running.
 If you know what you're doing, you can safely alter them when the game is down.

+Once again, **SHUT DOWN THE GAME BEFORE EDITING THESE FILES**.

-#Adding and Editing Elevators
+## Adding and Editing Elevators

 The first digit at the very top of the elevator file is the total number of elevators in the game.
 When adding an elevator, be sure to increase this by 1.